Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 Full-Mouth Reconstruction

 This is where the math is most compelling.
-A $25,000+ treatment plan with a 50% disagreement rate means the expected value of a $150 second opinion is over $10,000.This is where the math is most compelling.
-A $25,000+ treatment plan with a 50% disagreement rate means the expected value of a $150 second opinion is over $10,000.
+A $25,000+ treatment plan with a 50% disagreement rate (consistent with published variability for complex cases) means the expected value of a $49 second opinion is over $10,000.This is where the math is most compelling.
+A $25,000+ treatment plan with a 50% disagreement rate (consistent with published variability for complex cases) means the expected value of a $49 second opinion is over $10,000.

 The Hidden Costs of Unnecessary Treatment